nghilethanh09052000/Take-Home-Assignment-Data-Engineer/README.md

 - **CSV file**: `ageing_fact_table_YYYY-MM-DD.csv` with ageing analysis results
 - **Logs**: Detailed processing information in console output

+#### **What need to improve for pipeline**
+We can use DBT to do the data modeling on this project.
+It quite convenient and it has some feature for dbt test purpose to ensure the data quality

 ## Testing

 ### **What to Test**